ScottLogic/blog/_posts/2023-10-29-testing-LLM-based-applications-strategy-and-challenges.markdown

 ### **Use Case Study: Testing Scottbot**

-In this section, I will showcase the testing methodologies by using our customised chatbot, Scottbot, as an example.
+In this section, I will present the testing methodologies by using our customised chatbot, Scottbot, as an example.
 Scottbot is a Scott Logic domain-specific chatbot powered by GPT technology.
 It has embedded access to Scott Logic’s internal Confluence pages.
 In addition, it utilises Google and Wikipedia to respond to more general queries.

 The main objective of testing Scottbot is to guarantee accurate and meaningful responses to user queries.
 This involves system testing at various levels, with a focus on end-to-end scenarios.
 Functional testing is carried out through the pytest automation framework, supplemented by manual verification.
 Security testing primarily depends on manual verification to ensure Scottbot's robustness and compliance with legal and ethical requirements.
 Performance testing is currently not executed but remains a consideration for future assessments.